Iblis in The Book of the Rolls

 II.
 The Second Rift: Iblis is so named, and is cursed and exiled.

-Regardless of how we interpret his effort to "claim the Godhead," we find that the Devil is given the name, Iblis, to signify his new state.
+Regardless of how we interpret his attempted "claim to Godhead," we learn that the Devil is given the name, Iblis, to signify his new state.

 God ... deprived the Devil of the robe of praise and dignity and called his name Devil, he is a rebel against God, and Satan, because he opposes himself to the ways of the Lord, and Iblis, because He took his dignity from him.

-In the Second Rift, Iblis is named such, now cursed and exiled.
+In the Second Rift, Iblis is given his name and is cursed and exiled.

 Satan remained in his envy to Adam and Eve for the favour which the Lord shewed them, and he contrived to enter into the serpent, which was the most beautiful of the animals, and its nature was above the nature of the camel.
 He carried it till he went with it in the air to the lower parts of Paradise.